bensutherland/ms_oyster_popgen/README.md

 ## Final output
+This is used to generate fstats on a filtered vcf.
 todo: Needs to be updated
 `populations --in_vcf 06-stacks_rx/1M_filt.vcf --fstats -f p_value --out_path ./06-stacks_rx/re-run_popn_1M/ -M 01-info_files/population_map.txt`

 ## Generate Rapture panel
+This is used to generate a set of tags to be provided for RAD capture bait design.
 Follow these steps:
 * populations module to output batch_1.vcf
 * 05-filter_vcf.py at 50% presence to output batch_1_filt.vcf